ClauseBase vs Lexion

 —

-Lexion offers a free plan for individuals and paid plans for teams with additional features.
+Lexion offers a free plan with basic features and paid plans with enhanced capabilities and team collaboration options.

 -